 - Benefits child spacing.
 Since breastfeeding delays ovulation, the longer a mother breastfeeds the more she is able to practice natural childspacing, if she desires.
 How long a woman remains infertile depends on her baby’s nursing pattern and her own individual baby.

 - Promotes emotional health.
-Not only is breastfeeding good for mother’s body, it’s good for her mind.
+Not only does breastfeeding benefit a mother’s body, it also benefits her mind.
 Studies show that breastfeeding mothers show less postpartum anxiety and depression than do formula-feeding mothers.

 - Promotes postpartum weight loss.
 Breastfeeding mothers showed significantly larger reductions in hip circumference and more fat loss by one month postpartum when compared with formula-feeding moms.
 Breastfeeding mothers tend to have an earlier return to their pre-pregnant weight.